Psarpei/A-Graphical-Tool-for-Designing-and-Training-Deep-Neural-Networks/README.md

 **Acknowledgement**

-A huge thank you goes to [Mathias Pacher}(https://www.researchgate.net/profile/Mathias-Pacher), from whom I have received by far the greatest disrespect of my entire life.
+A huge thank you goes to [Dr. Mathias Pacher](https://www.researchgate.net/profile/Mathias-Pacher), from whom I have received by far the greatest disrespect of my entire life.
 He graded me with a 5.0, which means that I failed.
 Through him I was reminded one more time in my life not to forget the most important thing:

     PEOPLE ARE SHIT